Supply Path Optimization – It Isn’t Just About Cutting Down The Vendors

 As we say, consolidation is already the next big thing in the ad tech.
 From Google to Facebook to Amazon, everyone has been trying to trying to streamline their offerings and let buyers/publishers take actions from a single dashboard.
 When looked deeply, you’ll find SPO has the potential to consolidate vendors and efforts from the publishers.

 SPO is not all about cutting down the vendors from your chain.
 Its focus is on the redundancy rather than the numbers.
-If you believe the vendor serves a purpose that adds value to you over the long-term, it is wise to leave the setup.
+If you believe a vendor doesn’t serve a purpose that adds value to you over the long-term, it is wise to leave the setup.

 Ultimately, the purpose of SPO is to clear the obscurity and reduce the ad tech tax in the supply as well.
 So, you should weigh the impact of any vendor on your bottom line before cutting them off.
 Especially, with the GDPR, it has become necessary for the vendors to disclose what they do and why they do it.
 All you need to do is, start optimizing.